datanews/minimaps/README.md

 **foregroundFile**

-The path to the GeoJSON with your highlightable feature(s) in it.
+The path to the GeoJSON file with your highlightable feature(s) in it.

 **url**